ibm-cloud-docs/solution-tutorials/solution43-vlan-spanning.md

 ## Before you begin
 {: #prereqs}

-This tutorial Is based on the existing tutorial, [Isolate workloads with a secure private network]( https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html#isolate-workloads-with-a-secure-private-network).
+This tutorial is based on the existing tutorial, [Isolate workloads with a secure private network]( https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html#isolate-workloads-with-a-secure-private-network).
 That tutorial should be reviewed before commencing.

 ## Configure secure private network sites
 {: #private_network}

-The tutorial [Isolate workloads with a secure private network]( ]( https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html#isolate-workloads-with-a-secure-private-network) is utilised twice to implement private networks in two different data centers.
-There is no restriction on which two data centers can be utilised, apart from noting the impact of latency on any traffic or workloads that communicate between the sites.
+The tutorial [Isolate workloads with a secure private network]( https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html#isolate-workloads-with-a-secure-private-network) is utilised twice to implement private networks in two different data centers.
+There is no restriction on which two data centers can be utilised, apart from noting the impact of latency on any traffic or workloads that will communicate between the sites.

-The [Isolate workloads with a secure private network]( ]( https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html#isolate-workloads-with-a-secure-private-network) tutorial can be followed without change for each selected data center, recording the following information for later steps.
+The [Isolate workloads with a secure private network]( https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html#isolate-workloads-with-a-secure-private-network) tutorial can be followed without change for each selected data center, recording the following information for later steps.

 					Data center 1		Data center 2